codeface-io/SwiftObserver/README.md

 }
 ```

-Typically, promises are shortlived observables that you don't store anywhere.
+Typically, promises are shortlived observables that you don't hold on to.
 That works fine since an asynchronous function like `getID()` that returns a promise keeps that promise alive in order to fulfill it.
-So you can (globally) observe such a promise without even storing it, and the promise as well as its observations get cleaned up automatically when the promise is fulfilled and dies.
+So you can (globally) observe such a promise without even holding it anywhere, and the promise as well as its observations get cleaned up automatically when the promise is fulfilled and dies.

-### Receive a Promised Value Again
+### Receive It Again

 Sometimes, you want to do multiple things with an asynchronous result (long) after receiving it.
 In that case you may keep an [`ObservableCache`](#cached-messages) of the promise, so the promised value will be cached: